This article has links to products and services we love, which we may make commission from.

 Think Alice in Wonderland-style gardens, and you are there!

-Close to the Fairy Glen is a very small car park.
-Do not park on the side of the road!
+There is a small car park close to Fairy Glen, so do not park on the side of the road.

 The walk itself takes around 40 minutes and is not a strenuous hike.